jvillemure/presentations-relops/intro.md

 - For any object 'x', 'y' either 'x < y', 'y < x', or 'x == y'

-In other words, all objects are comparable.
+In other words, all objects are comparable; and if not equal then one must be smaller than the other.

 ### Strict Weak Ordering

-This is normally a strict requirement for working with data structures and algorithms, it is similar to strong ordering, in that incomparable object are equivalent.
+This is the  requirement for working with data structures and algorithms, it is similar to strong ordering, in that incomparable object are equivalent.
 This is the kind of ordering that results from comparing only part of a classe's members, or by truncating the full value before using the usual <.
 (A strong ordering is a strict weak ordering).